-In their 2022 Gender Pay Gap report, the ONS stated that the gender pay gap among full-time employees in April 2022 was 8.3%, up from 7.7% in April 2021.
-The gender pay gap among all employees was 15.1% in 2022, down from 15.5% in 2021.
-The median gender pay gap for the whole economy was 14.9% for the reporting year 2022.
+In their 2023 Gender Pay Gap report, the ONS stated that the gender pay gap among full-time employees in April 2023 was 7.7%, down from 8.3% in April 2022.
+The median gender pay gap for the whole economy was 14.3% for the reporting year 2023.
 Against the national backdrop, CSG is performing very well against both median and mean measures.

-The waste management industry continues to employ a larger number of males than females and this is reflected in CSG's employee ratio which as at the snapshot of 5th April 2022 stood at 108 female employees and 432 male employees.
+The waste management industry continues to employ a larger number of males than females and this is reflected in CSG's employee ratio which as at the snapshot of 5th April 2023 stood at 122 female employees and 451 male employees.